 With the pumps we have installed, we have reduced walking hours to collect water by 90%.
 We have reduced waterborne diseases especially diarrhoea to students and community families as they are no longer using contaminated water from streams and ponds.
 School attendance has improved – especially for girls – thus improving grades.
 They have also improved sanitation and hygiene.

 After the success of our last clean water campaign with Kwanda, we were proud to work with this amazing organisation once again to bring clean water to another community.

 This project brought clean and safe water to Lalambe village, where the 13,000 people in the Nyamnyinya hamlet would have to collect their water from Ruchugi stream 5km away.
 Walking to and from the stream, queuing for water, then carrying it back home can take over three hours a day.

-This funding of £1,500 allowed MVG to purchase the equipment needed to carry out the low-cost but effective technique of hand-drilling a borehole and installing a hand-made water pump to give access to clean and safe water for the community.
+Effective technique of hand-drilling a borehole and installing a hand-made water pump to give access to clean and safe water for the community.

 Titye Secondary School

 The 486 students of Titye secondary school and more than 1200 locals would have to walk up to 2.3km a day to reach the stream, queue, and then walk back again to collect their water.
 This could take over two hours a day.

 With the generous help of Kwanda and their £1,500 funding, MVG were able to purchase the equipment they needed to hand-drill a borehole 30 metres into the ground, and to make and install a water pump.